Tilting, Newfoundland and Labrador

-Tilting is a community on the eastern end of Fogo Island off the northeast coast of Newfoundland.
+Tilting is a community on the eastern end of Fogo Island off the northeast coast of Newfoundland in Newfoundland and Labrador, Canada.
 It was incorporated as a town before becoming part of the Town of Fogo Island through an amalgamation in 2011.
 The community has been designated as a National Historic Site of Canada, and has also been designated as a Registered Heritage District by the Heritage Foundation of Newfoundland and Labrador.

 Tilting is noted for the large number of traditional Newfoundland fishing structures and houses, many of which have been restored in recent years.
 The community is noteworthy for the longevity of its Irish culture and dialect.
 It was first settled in the 1720s, though French fishers knew of, and used, Tilting as a summer fishing base from the 16th century until the early 18th century.

 History

 Tilting is one of the most historically significant settlements in Eastern Canada.
 It is located on Fogo Island, one of the earliest venues for the prosecution of the migratory Atlantic cod fishery.
 Fogo was well known to early Basque, Portuguese and French fishers.
 French explorer Jacques Cartier sailed directly to Notre Dame Bay, in which Fogo Island is located, in 1534.

 Fogo Island is one of the oldest named features in the New World, as indicated by its inclusion in the Pierre Bertius map of 1606 ("I. de Fogo").

 Though Tilting was located on the "French Shore" area of Newfoundland, and was likely visited by French fishing crews in the early 16th century, there is no evidence that the French ever settled in Tilting.
 The style of fishery practised by the French did not require them to have permanent bases on land, but they did use temporary shore stations to process fish.
 The French also spent time on shore in order to collect wood and water, to wait out storms, and to repair their fishing craft.
 Local oral history indicates that Tilting was a French harbour before becoming a venue of Irish settlement.
 This is highly likely, given the traditional commercial and cultural links between southern Irish and northern French fishing ports.
 French documents from the 18th century refer to Tilting as "Tilken".
 Beginning around the 1720s, English migratory fishing crews began to probe northward from Trinity and Bonavista, and it is at this time that the first settlers probably over-wintered at places like Tilting.
 By the 1780s, Tilting evolved into an exclusively Irish enclave, beginning with the first visitors from Ireland around 1752, and continuing with the arrival of other Irish planters through the end of the 18th century.

 In 1787, Notre Dame Bay was surveyed by Michael Lane, who had been working with the famous Captain James Cook, until Cook was recalled to England.
 Lane's map clearly shows that Tilting was a substantial and important fishing station and settlement by the 1780s.